0xAX/asm/content/asm_3.md

 	;; Multiple our result number by 10 to get the place for the next digit. mul rcx
 	;; Add the next digit to our result number. add rax, rbx
 	;; Move to the next character in the command line argument string. inc rsi
 	;; Repeat while we did not reach the end of string. jmp __repeat
 __return:
     ;; Return from the str_to_int procedure.
 	ret

-;; Convert the sum to string and print on the screen.
+;; Convert the sum to string and print it on the screen.
 int_to_str:
 	;; High part of dividend.
 The low part is in the rax register. mov rdx, 0